1hiking/items-spring/README.md

 Simple CRUD application made in Java Spring with Thymeleaf and Hibernate.
 For self-learning purposes.

 # Building
-The project doesn't have an applitacion.properties file, it needs one to be set with the database parameters.
+The project uses a H2 memory database for quick deployment.